pkiraly/europeana-qa-cassandra/README.md

 # Cassandra part of Metadata Quality Assurance Framework

+[Apache Cassandra](http://cassandra.apache.org/) is a NoSQL database fits for big data, and works nicely with Hadoop and Spark.

 ## To create database in Cassandra

 Open Cassandra's command line interface with